devane/netqmail-1.06-tls/README.md

 # netqmail-1.06-tls

-netqmail 1.06 from Debian testing with TLS patch
+this is netqmail-1.06 extracted source from debian package in testing with patches + TLS patch